Is San Sebastian Worth Visiting? Yes! Here’s why

 Is San Sebastian Safe?

-Yes.
-San Sebastian is definitely worth visiting.
+Yes, San Sebastian is absolutely worth visiting.

 Basque Country and North Spain